18F/navair-pa/README.md

 NAVAIR HR requires the improvement of both the quality of the data they collect and manage and the use of predictive analytics.
 Aviation fleet readiness remains challenged with data collection and management resulting in potential reactive postures.
 Organized and structured data with appropriate staffing will enhance required predictability.
 NAVAIR HR desires a predictive model based on the data available to them allowing them to identify trends in the past and use the data to plan for the future.

+18F and NAVAIR began this path analysis engagement on July 30th, 2018, with a kickoff workshop at Naval Air Station Patuxent River on August 9th, 2018.
+This phase of work is expected to conclude no later than September 30th, 2018.

 ## Users and stakeholders

  - HR administrators and specialists managing hiring offers